 Our Sources

-Foodle's nutritional data is sourced from official scientific databases, government agencies, and peer-reviewed publications.
-We cross-reference multiple sources to ensure accuracy and use European NRV (Nutrient Reference Values) as the primary reference standard, in compliance with EU Regulation 1169/2011.
+Foodle's nutritional data is sourced from official scientific databases, government agencies, and peer-reviewed publications across multiple countries.
+We cross-reference USDA, CREA, CIQUAL, and other European food composition databases to ensure accuracy and completeness.
+European NRV (Nutrient Reference Values) are used as the primary reference standard, in compliance with EU Regulation 1169/2011.

 Minimum Effective Dose (MED) values for bioactive compounds are derived from randomized controlled trials and systematic reviews published in peer-reviewed journals.